 Hence, the Indifference curves are always convex towards the point of origin.

-Following are the different examples of indifference curves:
+Following are the different examples of indifference curves with diagrams:

 Example No. 1

-Our imaginary consumer has $30 to spend on grapes and Apple.
+Our imaginary consumer has $30 to spend on grapes and apples.

 Grapes are priced at $6 per kg whereas apples are priced at $5 per kg.